Skip to main content

 2:00pm - 3:00pm

 Add to Calendar 2026-05-20 14:00:00 2026-05-20 15:00:00 America/Los_Angeles Storytelling Through Fiber Art Join us to discuss George Takei's graphic novel, They Called Us Enemy, and how fiber art expresses meaning and practicality.
-Explore Takei's WWII experiences and how fiber works were made during his family's internment.
+Explore Mr. Takei's WWII experiences and how fiber works were made during his family's incarceration.
 For teens ages 12 - 18.
 South El Monte Library -

 This program is funded by the County of Los Angeles Probation Department through the Juvenile Justice Crime Prevention Act (JJCPA).
 The JJCPA and Probation Department require the collection of data on program participants, including full name, date of birth, ethnicity, gender, zip code, and signature.
 Guardian consent is also required to participate.